lumeland/lume.land/docs/core/multiple-template-engines.md

 order: 13
 ---

-By default, the template engine used to render a file is decided according to the file extension.
-For example, an `.md` file uses Markdown, `.vto` file uses Vento and so on.
+By default, the template engine used to render a file is chosen based on its file extension.
+For example, `.md` files use Markdown, `.vto` files use Vento, and so on.

 You can override this default behaviour with the `templateEngine` option.
-Any page having this variable will use it to decide the template engine instead of the extension.
+Any page with this variable will use it to choose the template engine instead of the extension.

-The following example is an `.md` file but it is configured to use Vento to render (instead of Markdown).
+The following example is an `.md` file, but it is configured to use Vento to render (instead of Markdown).

 ```yml